 - The speed of the pre-pack process itself.

-- A creditor may object to the value of the business;
+- A creditor may object to the valuation of the business;

 - If the business is sold to a third party then as the process is completed quickly appropriate due diligence may be overlooked;

-- Unlike an administration, no court process will be enacted so creditors may complain that their interests been overlooked.
+- Unlike an administration, no court process will be needed so creditors may complain that their interests have been overlooked.
 Unsecured creditors, in particular, are often not informed until the process has been completed.
 Sometimes this leaves unsecured creditors feeling disenfranchised.